UCL-ARC/fortran-unit-testing-lesson/episodes/5-testing-parallel-code.md

 We also need to change how we define our test case:

 - We now use `MPITestCase` instead of `ParameterizedTestCase`
+    - `MPITestCase` provides several helpful methods for us to use whilst testing
+        - `getProcessRank()` returns the rank of the current process allowing per rank selection of inputs and expected outputs.
+        - `getMpiCommunicator()` returns the MPI communicator created by pFUnit to control the number of ranks per test.
+        - `getNumProcesses()` returns the number of MPI ranks for the current test.

 ```F90
 @TestCase(testParameters={my_test_suite()}, constructor=my_test_params_to_my_test_case)